Musquodoboit Harbour, Nova Scotia: Other services

 The Rural Telephone system came into use around 1909.
 Not much is known about this company but the area was controlled by the Maritime Telegraph and Telephone Company by the late 1990s.

 In 1996, Halifax, Dartmouth, Bedford, and the County of Halifax amalgamated into what is today the Halifax Regional Municipality.
 Dozens of fire departments merged into the Halifax Regional Fire & Emergency Services, and the Musquodoboit Harbour Volunteer Fire Department received the designation of "Halifax Regional Fire and Emergency, Station 24."
 On June 13, 2008, The station was actively involved in the Porter's Lake fire, one of the biggest forest fire in Nova Scotia's history.
 Members spent 5 days working side-by-side with the Department of Natural Resources.
 On October 6, 2008, the station was staffed with career personnel for the first time.
 From October 6, 2008 to December 31, 2008, the crew was made up of a career Lieutenant and a casual worker taken from the station's own volunteers.
 On January 1, 2009, the station was officially staffed with career personnel, Monday to Friday, with anywhere between 2 and 4 people, depending on the needs.

 Martinique Beach Provincial Park

-Located at the end of the East Petpeswick Rd, Martinique Beach is the longest sandy beach in Nova Scotia.
+Located at the end of the East Petpeswick Road, Martinique Beach is the longest sandy beach in Nova Scotia.
 This 5 kilometre long beach is a provincial park which boasts both picnic and swimming facilities.
 The excellent surf conditions at Martinique Beach draw in surfers from all over.
 The beach is named after Prince Edward who took part in the 1794 Capture of Martinique.

 There is a wildlife sanctuary adjacent to Martinique Beach.
-Canada Geese and Black Ducks can often be seen during migratory periods.
+Canada geese and black ducks can often be seen during migratory periods.
 There is a protected nesting area for the Piping Plover, an endangered species.The site is an Important Bird Area.